CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 ```
 python runFits.py --input . --run 361512
 ```
-The code will plot the fits with the residual printed as label for all the layers of the barrel and all the disk of the forward detector.
-The fits are done separatelly for the two different reconstruction algorithms.
+The code will plot the fits with the residual printed as label for all the layers of the barrel and all the disk of the forward tracker detector.
+The fits are done separately for the two different reconstruction algorithms.

 ## Producing trend plots
 The trend plots don't need CMSSW.
 In a clean shell source LCG: